m-lab/prometheus-support/README.md

     kubectl create configmap prometheus-config --from-file=prometheus

+Create a ConfigMaps for grafana:

+    kubectl create configmap grafana-config --from-file=grafana
+    kubectl create configmap grafana-env \
+        --from-literal=domain=mlab-sandbox.mlab.fyi

+Note: the domain may be the public IP address, if there is no DNS name yet.

 Although the flag is named `--from-file`, it accepts a directory.
 With this flag, kubernetes creates a ConfigMap with keys equal to the filenames, and values equal to the content of the file.